AI Legislative Guide |

 The following UK regulators regulate the use of AI within their respective remits:

-- The Bank of England
+- Bank of England

-- The Information Commissioner’s Office
+- Information Commissioner’s Office

-- The Medicines and Healthcare Products Regulatory Agency
+- Medicines and Healthcare Products Regulatory Agency

-- The Office for Nuclear Regulation
+- Office for Nuclear Regulation

-- The Children’s Services and Skills
+- Office for Standards in Education, Children’s Services and Skills

-- The Office of Qualifications and Examinations Regulations
+- Office of Communications

-- The Office of Gas and Electricity Markets
+- Office of Gas and Electricity Markets